Jake Paul boxing record: All opponents & fight results so far

 Nate Robinson, 2020

 Jake Paul would make a major leap in his boxing career with his bout against NBA star Nate Robinson.
-A high-profile match between the basketball pro and the budding YouTube-boxer, this fight drew curious eyes across the net — partly because it happened on the undercard of Mike Tyson vs Roy Jones Jr.
+A high-profile match between the basketball pro and the budding YouTuber and boxer, this fight drew interested eyes across the net — partly because it happened on the undercard of Mike Tyson vs Roy Jones Jr.

 Paul managed to wear Robinson down near the end of the first round, but finally got the knockout in the second round.

 Ben Askren, 2021

 Paul upped the ante on his next opponent, former Olympic mixed martial artist Ben Askren.
 This marked Jake’s first foray into a fight with a pro fighter, retired or not — and it set him up for another major win on his record.

 Tyron Woodley 1, 2021